the-klingspor/data_literacy_project/README.md

-# Measuring the Severity of the COVID-19 Pandemic and the Influence of Vaccinations
+# The Severity of the COVID-19 Pandemic in Terms of Excess Mortality and the Influence of Vaccinations